wilsonify/wilsonify.github.io/content/recipes/YELLOW SPLIT PEA AND GREEN ONION LETTUCE WRAPS229.md

 and bring them to a boil.
 Reduce the heat and let those sons of bitches simmer until they are

 tender, 10 to 15 minutes.
-You can figure that shit out just by tasting them.
+You can figure that    out just by tasting them.
 When the peas are

 done, drain them and set aside.